Wasco, CA · Kern County · PG&E Territory

 Yes — and Wasco is one of the strongest NEM 3.0 markets in all of PG&E territory because of the extended heat season.
 Under NEM 3.0, the value shifts from exporting power to self-consuming it.
 Every kWh your panels produce and your home uses directly is worth $0.30–$0.42 in avoided PG&E charges.

 In Wasco, your A/C runs from May through October — the same six months your panels produce the most.
 That extended overlap means self-consumption rates here are among the highest in the region.
-Add a battery and you capture virtually all production at full value.
-Typical payback on a solar + battery system in Wasco is 7–8 years, after which the system produces free power for 17+ more years.
+Add a battery and you capture virtually all production at full value — including during PG&E's expensive 4–9pm peak window.
+The math works better here than almost anywhere in PG&E territory.

 Why is my Wasco PG&E bill so high — even in spring and fall?